A Guide to Working In International Development

 - Volunteer Overseas with VSO

-Though some positions within international development require similar skillsets as other charity roles, there are a number of unique skills which are essential if you intend to pursue a career in international development.
+Though some positions in International Development require the same skill set as other charity roles, there are a number of unique skills that are essential.
+These include:

-- You must be able to understand cultural boundaries, perspectives and points of view.
+- Ability to understand cultural boundaries, perspectives and points of view

 Working in international development can be demanding, but extremely rewarding.
 If it sounds like you’d be suited to a career in international development then check out the opportunities available now!